 Just bloom

-This morning I walked onto my balcony to water my plants - like any responsible adult pretending to know what they’re doing 😂
+This morning I walked onto my balcony to water my plants, like any responsible adult pretending to know what they’re doing 😂

-But then I noticed.
-Tucked between the dry, lifeless petals - new blooms.
+But then I noticed: tucked between the dry, lifeless petals - new blooms.
 Not one - many!

 Fresh.
 Red.
 Vibrant.

-I smiled.
-“Wow… this one is a fighter.”
+I smiled and thought, “Wow… this one is a fighter.”

-Feeling inspired by my resilient little plant, I began gently removing the dried pieces.
+Inspired by my resilient little plant, I began gently removing the dried pieces.

 And of course… I accidentally plucked a perfectly healthy flower.
 Oops!